tjohnston-softdev/aurion-assessment-2110/instructions.md

 #### Input

-* Script input is via plain text file consisting of the graph definition as above.
+* Script input is a plain text file consisting of the graph definition as explained above.
 * The text file content *must* be the graph and *only* the graph.
-Otherwise, there will be an error.
+Otherwise, errors will be raised during parsing.
 * Input file path is an optional argument (eg. `node submission ./file.txt`).
 	* If this is not entered, `input.txt` will be used as default.
-* The file cannot be larger than 10kb.
+* The file cannot be larger than 10KB.
 Otherwise, there will be an error.
-* Error handling has been implemented for accessing the input file.
+* Error handling has been implemented for input file access functions.

 #### Parsing

 * All whitespace is ignored, but it still counts against the file size limit.
 * Input is not case-sensitive, so 'A' is the same as 'a'.
-	* Letters will be interpreted as upper-case.
+	* Letters are interpreted as upper-case.
 * Graph uses the format: `AB5, BC4, [etc]`
 	* If the graph does not use this format, there will be an error.
 * A node is represented using an alphabet character: `[A-Z]`
 * A graph must have multiple nodes and edges.
-Otherwise, there will be formatting errors.
+Otherwise, there will be errors.
+	* This is covered both during the initial format check and after the graph has been parsed.
 * There is no hard upper limit on the number of nodes, but only alphabet characters are supported.
 (26 possible values)
 * There is a hard upper limit of 300 edges.
-Afterwards, further input will be ignored.
+Afterwards, further input will be ignored without error.
 * Duplicate edges will be ignored without error.
 The first one takes priority.
 * Recursive edges (eg. A to A) will be ignored without error.
 * There is no hard limit on edge distance.
-	* Numbers that cannot be interpreted as positive and whole will be ignored without error.
+	* Numbers must be interpreted as positive and whole.
+	* Invalid number interpretations will be ignored without error.
-	* Negative and decimal values still cause errors during initial format check because the characters are not allowed.
+	* Negative and decimal values still cause errors during the initial format check because the respective characters are not allowed.

 #### Pathfinding

 * Exact routes:
 	* Input is a string with each character representing a node along the route.
 	* This string must have at least two characters.
-	* Messages are output for invalid input.
+	* Messages are output for invalid route input.
 	* If the route is not possible or a node does not exist, output "NO SUCH ROUTE"
 	* Successful output is the distance of the given route.
 * Shortest path: